-Lamborn Vineyards are located high up on Howell Mountain on a “ridge peninsula” which overlooks Pope Valley and on an extremely clear winter’s day one can even see parts of the Sierra Nevada mountains far in the distance (one of several locations on Howell Mountain and on Atlas Peak where one has such views).
+Lamborn Vineyards are located high on Howell Mountain on a “ridge peninsula” which overlooks Pope Valley to the east and on an extremely clear winter’s day one can even see parts of the Sierra Nevada mountains far in the distance (one of several locations on Howell Mountain and on Atlas Peak where one has such views).

-This property had never been planted to vines before; the Lamborn family spent several years clearing and planting the land (the first Zinfandel vines were planted in 1979) and released their first commercial vintage in 1982 with the help of famed Howell Mountain wine master, Randy Dunn.
+Their property had never been planted to vines before; the Lamborn family spent several years clearing and planting the land (the first Zinfandel vines were planted in 1979) and released their first commercial vintage in 1982 with the help of renowned Howell Mountain wine doyen, Randy Dunn.
 Only 100 cases were produced this first year.
-Unfortunately disaster struck in the fall of 1991 when the huge Oakland firestorm destroyed Bob’s house.
+Unfortunately disaster struck in the fall of 1991 when a massive firestorm destroyed Bob’s house in the Oakland hills.
 As a result of this, in 1991 Lamborn released an appropriately titled wine called the “Phoenix Vintage”.
-This vintage led to a trend among Lamborn’s wines – every vintage from that year on is now given a name, usually relating to an event during the growing season.
+This vintage led to a trend among Lamborn’s wines – every vintage from that year on is now assigned a name, usually relating to a memorable event during the growing season.

-In conjunction with this are their “back label” stories; for general interest, all of these stories are available on their website.
-Production then was very small and although it has grown a bit since; today Zinfandel is still their primary production (about 1000 cases) with about 500 cases of Cabernet Sauvignon and a small amount of Zinfandel rosè.
-The fruit is all estate grown on this ridge line – predominately Zinfandel and Cabernet Sauvignon.
-The approximately 10-acre vineyard is farmed organically.
+Also worth nothing are their “back label” stories; for general interest, all of these stories are available on their website.
+Production in the early years was minuscule and although it has grown a bit since – today Zinfandel is still their primary production (about 1000 cases) along with 500 cases of Cabernet Sauvignon and a small amount of Zinfandel rosè.
+The fruit is all estate grown on – predominately Zinfandel and Cabernet Sauvignon.
+The 10-acre vineyard is farmed organically.

 They have made their wines at several wineries over the years including at Napa Wine Co – as of our latest update to this review, they currently make their wine at a small winery just south of Calistoga on Highway 128.

-The vineyards are managed by Mike and his wife Terry – they are farmers and spend hundreds of hours in the vineyards each year carefully managing the vines and grapes.
+The vineyards are managed by Mike and Terry – they are farmers and spend hundreds of hours in the vineyards each year carefully managing the vines and grapes.
 We had the opportunity to walk the vineyards with Mike and his attention to detail is amazing.
 Each vine is handled on a case by case basis when it comes to crop thinning, dropping of fruit, pruning and suckering.
-The third generation is a part of this business as well with Mike and Terry’s sons actively involved in to the day to day operations.
+Mike and Terry’s sons Matt and Brian (the third generation) are also actively involved in to the day to day operations.

 With the exception of their well-known winemaker Heidi Barrett, this is an entirely family run operation.
-Both Mike and Terry’s children are involved.
 Matt has a masters degree in landscape architecture and helps manage the vineyards as well as running his own mapping and data analysis company, Pacific GeoData.
 Brian has been involved for many years with marketing and sales.
 Perhaps the 4th generation will be involved sooner rather then later.

 The Lamborns are some of the most hospitable people you will meet and it doesn’t hurt either, that their wine is stellar!
-As a result if you meet them for a tasting at Ma(i)sonry, the experience is very personalized and tailored towards your interest and knowledge level.
-Regardless of whether the Lamborns meet you for a tasting – Ma(i)sonry will create a highly personalized tasting during your visit – opening up current release wines and possibly and older vintage (if available).
+As a result if you meet them for a tasting at RH Wine Vault, the experience is very personalized and tailored towards your interest and knowledge level.
+Regardless of whether the Lamborns meet you for a tasting – RH Wine Vault will create a highly personalized tasting during your visit – opening up several wines and possibly an older vintage (if available).
 Tasting here is either indoors (a wine tasting space + art gallery) or outdoors in their garden space behind the old stone building.

-For more information or to joint their wine club, visit: www.lamborn.com
+For more information or to join their members list or one of the wine clubs, visit: www.lamborn.com